History of Scouting in Malta

 (Data ref: The Scout Association of Malta - FSMT045 ver.1.2)

-2011 Baden Powell Scouts Malta (BPSM) was founded in July of that year.
+2011 Baden Powell Scouts Malta (BPSM) was founded on the July of the same year.
 BPSM is a Scout Federation and it accepts scout groups who follow traditional scouting on the Maltese Islands.
 BPSM follows rules as laid down in Scouting for Boys and is also governed by the POR of 1938, the last version approved by Lord Baden Powell before his retirement from the Scout Movement.

 Guard of Honor by Baden Powell Scouts in Valletta in 1910 ( photo from Del Camp)